coral-xyz/anchor/docs/src/cli/commands.md

 anchor build --verifiable
 ```

 Runs the build inside a docker image so that the output binary is deterministic (assuming a Cargo.lock file is used).
+This command must be run from within a single crate subdirectory within the workspace.
+For example, `programs/<my-program>/`.

 ## Deploy